This post may contain affiliate links at no additional cost to you.

 He looked super betrayed.
 He felt I set him up for failure (sadly, I did.)

 2. Delaying Responsibilities

 We run multiple Airbnbs and things need to be fixed occasionally.
-Jared is the maintenance guy and he does a lot, he really does, and I super appreciate it.
+Hubby is the maintenance guy and he does a lot, he really does, and I super appreciate it.
 Occasionally I have sweet talk him into doing things or else he puts it off.
 Our front door lock was running low on battery and he lost the manuals that specified on how to replace the batteries somewhere.

 He lost it weeks ago but didn’t go to find it.
 He sat on the sofa playing the Stranger Things mobile game.